Authorities: Texas man shoots 2 migrants near Mexico border

 Michael Sheppard and Mark Sheppard, both 60, were charged with manslaughter, according to court documents.
 It was not clear whether either man had an attorney and no contact information could immediately be found Thursday.

-Records show that Michael Sheppard was a warden at the West Texas Detention Facility, a privately owned center that houses migrant detainees and contracts with U.S. Immigration and Customs Enforcement.
+Records show that Michael Sheppard was a warden at the West Texas Detention Facility, a privately owned center that has housed migrant detainees.
+A spokeswoman for U.S. Immigration and Customs Enforcement told The Associated Press that no immigration detainees had been held at that detention facility since October 2019.

 Scott Sutterfield, a spokesman for facility operator Lasalle Corrections, said Thursday that the center’s warden had been fired “due to an off-duty incident unrelated to his employment.”
 He declined further comment.